greatspn/SOURCES/README.md

 ```

-#### MacOSX installation instructions:
+#### macOS installation instructions:

-GreatSPN is known to be working on macOS X.
+GreatSPN is known to be working on macOS.
 Install all the required dependencies using a software like [Homebrew](https://brew.sh/).